code-monet/sim-gamer-kit/docs/fffsake/index.md

 1. Install vJoy.
 You can skip the reboot, doing it after the next step.
 2. Install HidHide and reboot.
-3. Install Joystic Gremlin, or use the "portable" version.
+3. Install Joystick Gremlin, or use the "portable" version.
     1. Joystick Gremlin ships with support for an older version of the vJoy DLL, not the one we want to use.
 First, navigate to the directory where you have installed/extracted Joystick Gremlin.
 Look for a file named